prsai/ibotg/README.md

 Examples:

     root::farwest,saloon
+    unknown::farwest,saloon
     echo:Your_name:farwest,saloon
     media:media:
     prsai:John_Wayne:farwest,saloon

-There are two special contacts in botg that must be present in contact list:
+There are four special contacts in botg that must be present in contact list:

 * root user: internal control user managed by ibotg that has two functions: receive message from a channel and pass messages directly from/to telegram-cli.
 This contact has no presence in Telegram network so the telegram_name should be empty.
 It must be in all channels where there is a real contact.

+* unknown user: it's the user on IRC that maps any Telegram user is not in the contact file (will show the Telegram name into brackets).
+This contact has no presence in Telegram network so the telegram_name should be empty.
+  It must be in all channels.

 * echo user: it's your user on Telegram that must be mapped in IRC for echo messages (if enabled) and history logs, it must be different from master